If Beale Street Could Talk (film): Plot

 Note: The film's structure is non-linear, but this plot summary is written in a linear fashion.

-Clementine "Tish" Rivers and Alonzo "Fonny" Hunt have been friends their whole lives.
-They become romantically involved when they get older.
+Clementine "Tish" Rivers and Alonzo "Fonny" Hunt have been friends all their lives, and become romantically involved.
 In the 1970s, they struggle to find an apartment, as most New York landlords would not rent to black people.
-Eventually, they find a place in a warehouse being converted to loft apartments; Levy, the Jewish landlord, rents it to them because he enjoys seeing couples who are in love.
+They find a place in a warehouse being converted to loft apartments; Levy, the Jewish landlord, rents it to them because he enjoys seeing couples who are in love.

-That night, Tish is harassed by a man while in a mostly white grocery store.
-He begins to assault her, so Fonny physically throws him out of the store.
-A white policeman nearby, Officer Bell, attempts to arrest Fonny for it, but reluctantly lets him go when the Jewish woman who runs the grocery store vouches for them and chastises Bell for his racism.
+Tish is assaulted by a man in a mostly white grocery store and Fonny physically throws him out.
+White policeman Officer Bell is about to arrest Fonny but reluctantly lets him go when the Jewish proprietor vouches for them and chastises Bell for his racism.

-Fonny is later arrested and accused of raping a woman named Victoria Rogers.
-Although it is impossible for him to have gone from the scene of the crime to the apartment where he was arrested in the time between the rape and the arrest, the case against Fonny is considered strong due to Officer Bell's testimony.
-It is obvious officer Bell has set Fonny up because of the last incident at the store, he told Fonny, he would see him again.
-The claim is he saw Fonny fleeing the scene, he lies and Victoria identified Fonny in a lineup as her rapist, because she was told to pick him out.
-Tish, as well as Fonny's friend Daniel Carty, were with him at the time of the rape, but it is considered an unreliable alibi due to Tish's romantic relationship with Fonny and Daniel's previous conviction for grand theft auto.
+Fonny is later arrested for the rape of a woman named Victoria Rogers.
+Although it is nearly impossible for him to have gone from the scene of the crime to the apartment where he was arrested in the time available, the case against Fonny is considered strong due to Officer Bell's testimony.
+He claims he saw Fonny fleeing the scene, and Victoria identifies Fonny in a lineup.
+Tish and Fonny's friend Daniel Carty were with him at the time of the rape, but the alibi is considered unreliable due to Tish and Fonny's relationship and Daniel's previous conviction for grand theft auto.